Development of a low-background neutron detector array: Design of the detector array

 \section{Design of the detector array}

 The detector array consists of 24 $^{3}$He-filled proportional counters (manufactured by GE-Reuter Stokes) embedded in a 50 $\times$ 50 $\times$ 50 cm$^3$ polyethylene cube.
 Each proportional counter is filled with $^{3}$He and argon gases, with pressures of 4 bar and 2.4 bar, respectively.
 The active length of each counter is 30 cm with a diameter of 2.54 cm.
 The sketch of the detector array is shown in Fig. \ref{fig:fig_detector_sketch}.
 The 24 proportional counters are evenly distributed in two concentric rings with radius of $R_1$ = 8.5 cm and $R_2$ = 13 cm, respectively.
-The radius of the two rings were optimized using Geant4 simulations, following the same procedure as that in \cite{FALAHAT201353}, to get the maximum detection efficiency for 2.0-MeV isotropic neutrons.
+The radius of the two rings were optimized using Geant4 simulations, following the same procedure as that in \cite{bib:11}, to get the maximum detection efficiency for 2.0-MeV isotropic neutrons.
 A central bore hole with a diameter of 10 cm was created to accommodate the beam line and the target.
 Neutrons from the $^{13}$C($\alpha$, n)$^{16}$O reaction with energies of 2 - 3 MeV are first moderated by the polyethylene cube and then captured by the proportional counters.
 To shield against environmental neutrons, the polyethylene cube is wrapped with a 5 cm-thick 7\% borated polyethylene layer.